Cataract Surgery

 Cataract surgery provides successful visual outcomes in most patients.

-However, you should visit your ophthalmologist at pre-scheduled dates in order to have your recovery monitored and possible complications managed.
+However, it would help if you visited your ophthalmologist on pre-scheduled dates to monitor your recovery and manage possible complications.